 If not, you can transfer to another policy provider.
 Of course, you’ll need to consider the ramifications.

-If you don’t want to stay with the same car insurance provider, the alternative is to compare quotes to see if you can get a better deal by cancelling your current insurance policy and moving elsewhere.
+If you don’t want to stay with the same car insurance provider, the alternative is to compare quotes and switch car insurance.
+You might find you can get a better deal by cancelling your current insurance policy and getting new cover elsewhere.

-Your insurer is likely to ask for a cancellation fee of around £50, but you should be able to get a refund for any unused cover (or your upcoming payments will be written off if you pay monthly).
+Your insurer is likely to impose a cancellation fee of about £50, but you should be able to get a refund for any unused cover (or your upcoming payments will be written off if you pay monthly).
 However, it’s important to check your policy documents carefully before cancelling, as some insurers will only offer a partial refund.

 Despite the cancellation costs, you might be able to save if you can find a cheap enough insurance policy for your new car.
-Start by looking at a comparison site like Uswitch, then see if your lowest quote would be more affordable once you’ve factored in your cancellation fee and any loss on your premium — it’s an extra bit of effort but you might be surprised at how much you could save by switching this way.
+Start by searching on Uswitch, then see if your lowest quote would be more affordable once you’ve factored in your cancellation fee and any loss on your premium.
+It’s an extra bit of effort, but you might be surprised at how much you could save by switching in this way.